 Keizer Fire District is governed by our Fire District Board of Directors.
 This five member Board are the elected officials of Keizer Fire District.
 The Fire District is not part of the City of Keizer and is a stand-alone agency.
 This is why we are a “Fire District” and not a “Fire Department”.
 Board Members are elected by the Keizer Fire District community.
 Each volunteer Board Member serves a four year term.

 Keizer Fire District is served by 38 career employees.
-Administrative staff includes our Fire Chief, a Training Chief, an Operations Chief, a Facilities & Maintenance Chief, a Financial Manager, a Deputy Fire Marshal, a Fire and Life Safety Specialist, and an EMS Billing Manager.
+Administrative staff includes our Fire Chief, a Training Chief, an Operations Chief, a Facilities & Maintenance Chief, a Financial Manager, a Deputy Fire Marshal, a Fire and Life Safety Specialist, a Information Technology Specialist, and an EMS Billing Manager.
 Our Emergency response personnel work a three-platoon schedule of 24 hours on and 48 hours off.
 Each platoon has a Division Chief, (the Training, Operations, & Maintenance Division Chiefs) a Shift Captain, a Shift Lieutenant, and six Firefighters.

 The District is also supported by 20 Volunteer Firefighters.
 These hard working, dedicated personnel have careers outside the fire service that include working in the fields of local government, information technology, nursing, banking, private business and some are even full-time fire and paramedic students.
 These personnel are also assigned to shift work.

 The District currently includes the following apparatus; four fire engines, one ladder truck, two brush trucks, three Advanced Life Support ambulances, a squad (rescue unit), one reserve ambulance, one command vehicle, and staff support vehicles.